greghendershott/frog/README.md

 ### Per-project configuration: .frogrc

-You need to place a `.frogrc` file in your project directory.
+`raco frog --init` creates a `.frogrc` file in your project directory:

-The contents:

 ```sh
 # Required: Should NOT end in trailing slash.